-Nothing demonstrates that the world is not designed for introverts, particularly intuitive introverts, like the school system.
-Participation grades, a non-flexible schedule, and a one-size-fits all curriculum are just several of the ways that the school system reveals its utter lack of understanding of the needs of a small but unique part of the population—those with INFJ, INTJ, INFP, and INTP personality types, who are collectively known as “introverted intuitives.”
+Nothing demonstrates that the world is not designed for introverts, particularly those with intuitive personalities, like the school system.
+Participation grades, a non-flexible schedule, and a one-size-fits all curriculum are just several of the ways that the school system reveals its utter lack of understanding of the needs of a small but unique part of the population—those with intuitive personalities such as the INFJ, INTJ, INFP, and INTP personality types, who are collectively known as “introverted intuitives.”

 As an INTJ, I had significant struggles in school, including daily frustration, overstimulation, and a lack of motivation due to my needs being ignored.
 I needed a challenge, but instead I was told to stop calling my work “easy.”
 I needed time to reflect in order to come up with good answers to questions, but I was encouraged to respond immediately to questions in order for the teacher to think I was paying attention.
 Most importantly, I needed someone to recognize that a curriculum is designed for the students, not the other way around.